CypressXt/Sphere-Guard/README.md

 ### getChartByHost

-This method return the actual server state by id (hostname, Ip address, cpu usage, ram usage, disk usage and disk temperature).
+TThis method return information about an host for the last 24 hours (cpu usage, ram usage, disk usage, disk temperature and the statement date).

 #### The call